 To get the most out of your MoCA network in terms of performance and reliability, consider these best practices:

-- Use high-quality coaxial cables: Opt for RG6 coaxial cables with good shielding to minimize signal loss and interference.
+- Use high‑quality coaxial cables: Opt for RG‑6 coax with good shielding to minimize signal loss and interference.

 - Install a PoE filter: A PoE filter helps to contain MoCA signals within your home, preventing interference with other networks.

-- Limit the number of devices: While MoCA can support up to 16 devices on a single network, performance may be impacted as the number of connected devices increases.
+- Limit the number of devices: While MoCA can support up to 16 devices on a single network, performance may decrease as the number of simultaneous active nodes increases due to the shared medium.

-- Check for interference: If you experience performance issues, investigate potential sources of interference, such as poorly shielded cables or nearby electronic devices.
+- Check for interference: If you experience performance issues, investigate potential sources such as poorly shielded cables, non‑MoCA splitters, or nearby electronics.

 Optimizing MoCA Network Performance